genshin-base/main-site/data/translated/builds/en.md

 **[Tenacity of the Millelith (4)](#artifact:tenacity-of-the-millelith)** This has similar usage cases to Noblesse Oblige except in that it requires Faruzan C6 for improved uptime through extra Pressurized Collapse activations.

+**Emblem of Severed Fate (4)**
+This set will give Faruzan her best personal damage output, assuming the team is already running Viridescent Venerer.
+Also if you're willing to invest more time farming substats it can potentially give you more Energy Recharge than running The Exile (2).

 # === characters.#fischl.roles.#dps.name ===